-When shopping for the best gas-powered chainsaw, you want to make sure you have a well-rounded chainsaw that is able to take on a wide range of projects that aren’t too complicated or too large.
+When shopping for the best gas-powered chainsaw of 2018, you want to make sure you have a well-rounded chainsaw that is able to take on a wide range of projects that aren’t too complicated or too large.

 Gas powered chainsaws combine power and mobility and range from light-duty to professional grade model making them powerful enough to take down large trees.